GilianPonte/gilianponte.github.io/index.md

 *Author(s): [Gilian Ponte](https://nl.linkedin.com/in/gilianponte)*

-Predicting churn gives you the power to prevent customers from going to the competitor or becoming inactive.
-It enables you to target them with more relevant marketing messages, to reactivate them or to create a new loyal customer.
-Literature describes the need to evaluate modern machine learning techiques in the context of predicting customer churn.
-In this article I compare a neural network with a logistic regression, decision tree, bagging and boosting in terms of predictive power for churn.
+This article presents a comparative study of churn estimation methods.
+Telecommunication providers can no longer rely on a steady customer base.
+Machine learning methods are applied to the problem of customer churn in the telecommunications industry.
+In the first section, relevant variables for explaining churn behaviour are evaluated.
+Followed by a description of the methodology of a logistic regression, decision trees, bagging, boosting and a neural network to model churn behaviour.
+These models are estimated and evaluated by comparative performance measures.
+The results show that bagging performs better than decision trees, boosting, neural network and a logistic regression.
 Will a neural network outperform the more classical approaches?

 **[Coming soon...](/)**